 Pay Attention to Your Portions

 While it’s true that this is one of the more basic things that a lot of people do when they’re trying to watch their weight, it should be stated that a lot of the time people don’t really know how much they should be actually eating.
+If you are not sure what your body fat is use a scientific notation converter.
 Moreover, whenever we go out to eat, we have been trained to finish everything on the plate or bowl.

 It has to be noted that no one should be stopped from eating what they love, but even then, it’s wise to check what the serving size of a given food is and how it could affect you.
 This goes for all foods, as the body needs a specific amount of calorie intake so you can’t go too high or too low either.